akeley98/myricube/cckiss/README.md

 allowing meta-data in source files (e.g. a `CCKISS_ARG` preprocessor macro), or by providing a separate args file (e.g. `foo.c.cckiss` for `foo.c`)?

+The `-MD` option for `gcc` and `clang` can generate a list of dependency files, making the separate preprocess stage unneccessary.
+However, this is still needed for `glslangValidator`, which does not (as far as I can tell) support such a feature. `glslc` claims to support this flag, but it does not support compiling to a C file (and also does not recognize compound file extensions, e.g. `.frag.glsl`, a gratuitious incompatibility with `glslangValidator`).